JDavisWASD/MTG_Collection_Tracker/README.md

     - Add cards
     - Remove cards
     - Edit quantity
-    - Clicking card name uses search result page to display full card info
+    - Clicking card name uses the search result page to display full card info

 Data Plan:
 - Bulid a table of users as they register
-- ~~Have a pre-built table of existing cards and their information~~ (Way to big)
-- ~~Check card searches against .json from MTGJSON~~ (Still really big)
 - Search for cards against Scryfall API
-- Build a table of cards as users search for them
+- Build a table of cards as users add them to a collection
 - Connect both tables in a many to many relationship based on user input

-Future Features:
-- Dark mode
-- Export/Import via CSV
-- Ability to subdivide a collection into multiple decks of cards
-- Password reset
-- ~~Specify printing edition of cards~~ (Done)
-- Sort by table column
-- Split table into pages
-- Make Login and Registartion popups/overlays instead of individual pages
-- Switch to pulling prices from retailers directly to get more reliable prices
-- Make the error message for adding a specific card specify style in collection
-- Selecting which currency to display
-- Display total price of all cards
-- Search for and display backsides of transform and MDFC cards
-- Replace text descriptions of symbols with the correct images